 Tasting Card Back (Printed on Fabriano Rosapina)

-The identity for the brand was born from a hiking trip I took with friends on my birthday.
-I had hoped to forage juniper along the way, and after a long ascent, we reached the peak only to be greeted by a juniper.
+Drift's identity was born from a hiking trip I went on with friends for my birthday.
+I had hoped to forage juniper along the way, and after a long ascent we reached the peak, lovingly greeted by a juniper tree basking in the sunlight.

 Process Work